google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Here I was in a new city with a dorm mate I knew nothing about and taking the first steps in embarking on a degree path in which I was about as green as they come.

 Writing had always been something present in my life, more like a hobby than anything else.
-From stories in my youth about a wolf who watches his pack disappear -- in turn becoming the last wolf -- to late teen beginnings of screenplays, writing was something I did in my spare time.
-And, in 1998, I'd make the choice turn this focus into a full-time pursuit of a dramatic writing degree in theater arts.
+From stories in my youth about a wolf who watches his pack disappear, in turn becoming the last wolf, to late teen beginnings of screenplays, writing was something I did in my spare time.
+And, in 1998, I'd made the choice turn this focus into a full-time pursuit of a dramatic writing degree in theater arts.

 Yep.
 Theater.